fticr-sms/Metabolomics_DataAnalysis_NEMeSIS/MetsTA_DOCS/docs/GUI_docs.md

 #### Data Diversity Visualization

-Data Diversity Visualization sections presents three types of plots: **Van Krevelen Plots**, **Kendrick Mass Defect Plots** and **Chemical Composition Series** plots.
+Data Diversity Visualization allows to see the chemical diversity in different ways of your dataset.
+The section presents three types of plots: **Van Krevelen Plots**, **Kendrick Mass Defect Plots** and **Chemical Composition Series** plots.
 All these are computed when pressing the button at the top of the page and can be accessed by clicking their respective tab.
-Each hsa multiple options that allows to tune the figure.
+Each has multiple options that allows to tune the figure.
 An essential parameter common to all 3 plots is which **columns containing formulas** to consider whether it is from data annotation, formula assignment or previous annotations and formula assignments performed outside NEMeSIS.
 Multiple can be selected to consider multiple annotations (each plot deals with multiple annotations in their own way) but **at least one column must be selected.**

 **Van Krevelen Plots** are drawn one for each class considering the metabolites annotated in the samples of each class.
 If multiple formulas can be assigned to a metabolite whether within the same database annotation or different, they are both considered and plotted.